About Faculty in Residence

-Applications for Academic Year 2021-22 are due Saturday, February 15, 2020.
-Selected faculty will be notified by early Spring Quarter 2020.
+Applications for Academic Year 2022-23 are due Monday, February 15, 2021.
+Selected faculty will be notified during Spring Quarter 2020-21.
 Please visit the Apply for Faculty-in-Residence webpage for complete details about the application process and a link to the application form.

 Faculty Open House